MicrosoftDocs/azure-docs/articles/machine-learning/how-to-responsible-ai-dashboard-sdk-cli.md

 The core components for constructing the Responsible AI dashboard in Azure Machine Learning are:

-- Responsible AI Insights Dashboard Constructor
+- Responsible AI Insights dashboard constructor
 - The tool components:
-    - Add Explanation to Responsible AI Insights Dashboard
+    - Add Explanation to Responsible AI Insights dashboard
-    - Add Causal to Responsible AI Insights Dashboard
+    - Add Causal to Responsible AI Insights dashboard
-    - Add Counterfactuals to Responsible AI Insights Dashboard
+    - Add Counterfactuals to Responsible AI Insights dashboard
-    - Add Error Analysis to Responsible AI Insights Dashboard
+    - Add Error Analysis to Responsible AI Insights dashboard
-    - Gather Responsible AI Insights Dashboard
+    - Gather Responsible AI Insights dashboard

-The Responsible AI Insights Dashboard Constructor and Gather Responsible AI Insights Dashboard components are always required, plus at least one of the tool components.
+The Responsible AI Insights dashboard constructor and Gather Responsible AI Insights dashboard components are always required, plus at least one of the tool components.
 However, it isn't necessary to use all the tools in every Responsible AI dashboard.

 In the following sections are specifications of the Responsible AI components and examples of code snippets in YAML and Python.
 To view the full code, see [sample YAML and Python notebook](https://aka.ms/RAIsamplesProgrammer).